simonvomeyser/simple-web-dev/resources/markdown/do-not-use-a-ftp-client.md

 rsync -a ~/Desktop/my-website/ ssh-username@domain.com:/www/htdocs/my-webiste/
 ```

-Of course there are thousand of options how to overwrite, ignore some, show progress, test run before you nuke anything and so on.
+Of course there are lots of options how to overwrite, ignore some, show progress, test run before you nuke anything and so on.
 I found a [cool video](https://www.youtube.com/watch?v=qE77MbDnljA) that will help you get started 🙂

 ### Caveats

 As I already said this is not as easy on Windows as it is on Mac or Linux.
-It will also feel quite hacky and you might be nervous before hitting 'Enter'.
+It will also feel quite hacky, and you might be nervous before hitting 'Enter'.

-Just save the command you will use regularly somewhere so the probability of setting something on fire is a bit smaller.
+Just save the command you will use regularly somewhere, so the probability of setting something on fire is a bit smaller.

 <div id="git-ftp">